 Mobile app security needs to be a priority from the very beginning, just like any other software project.
 Native apps are more vulnerable than web ones because once downloaded, the code resides on a device.
 A common mistake is that businesses fail to focus on spending on a secured code.

 Developers’ error or failure to test the code might cause huge vulnerabilities to your app, making it easy for hackers to get the information they want.
 To avoid that you need an encrypted code, that is thoroughly tested for vulnerabilities.
 Keep in mind that the app store’s approval doesn’t necessarily mean that your mobile app is safe.
-There are plenty of unsecured apps which have been put on various stores.
+There are plenty of unsecured apps that have been put on various stores.

 Encrypting the code is not enough.
 All data that is exchanged over your mobile app has to be encrypted as well.
 Encryption means that even if data is stolen, there’s nothing hackers can do with it, as it’s just lettering with no meaning unless you have a key.